initia-labs/minievm/app/ibc-hooks/README.md

  Input string `protobuf:"bytes,3,opt,name=input,proto3" json:"input,omitempty"`
  // Value is the amount of fee denom token to transfer to the contract.
  Value string `protobuf:"bytes,4,opt,name=value,proto3" json:"value,omitempty"`
+ // AccessList is a predefined list of Ethereum addresses and their corresponding storage slots that a transaction will interact with during its execution. can be none
+ AccessList []AccessTuple `protobuf:"bytes,5,rep,name=access_list,json=accessList,proto3" json:"access_list"`
 }
 ```